Extracts from a recent landscape art submission to Morecambe Bay Partnership.

 The NOW team of artists and community volunteers will continue to work together to distill the Bay Day material, turning heritage into art.
 A series of linked exhibitions will present the resulting artworks at unconventional venues around the Bay, indoors, outdoors, and online, during the H2H summer festival in 2018.
 The exhibitions will convey a multifaceted, kaleidoscopic ‘moment in time’, by sharing contributor’s experiences, collected on a single day, here, and NOW.

 Referencing the area’s geology of limestone, sandstone and slate, three stone monoliths will be placed in geometric alignment to specified locations around the Bay, to create a contemporary earthwork, or henge (images below).
 One of the stones will bear the deceptively simple inscription ‘NOW’, expertly carved into its surface by a local mason, once in situ.
-Via our process of creative engagement, a story or message will be devised by the local community, about living NOW.
+Via a process of creative engagement, a story or message will be devised by the local community, about living NOW.
 Together, we will create an ‘alphabet’ of expressive symbols to communicate the message, which will be inscribed into the other stones.

 By embodying both transience and permanence, the landmark will become an enduring memorial to the present moment.

 In the concept sketch above, the location is a National Trust area close to the summit of Arnside Knott where there are views across Morecambe Bay in one direction, and the Kent estuary in the other.
 Soft, sunken landscaping referencing archaeological dig technique, emphasises the geometry of the site.
 A winding, paved pathway, incorporating the three types of local stone in a series of stepped sections, will lead up to the site.

 The example below, indicates how the community inscription, made up of bespoke symbols – contemporary ‘hieroglyphics’ – will have the potential to connect over thousands of years, and convey an enduring message celebrating life, in this place, NOW.